List of Sekirei characters: Kazehana

 Kazehana displays an extremely relaxed personality, preferring to spend most of her time lounging and drinking sake, and often becomes giddy when discussing matters of love.
 However, when she becomes serious she displays a lot of power and lets nobody (with the exception of Minaka and Miya) talk down to her.
 Kazehana knew Uzume's secret, and while she didn't condone Uzume's actions, she understood Uzume's motivations (love for her Ashikabi).
 Along with Matsu, Kazehana was a member of the First Disciplinary Squad.
 Prior to meeting Minato, she had an unrequited love for Minaka, but was rejected because he loved someone else.
-Her relationship with Miya is complex (it appears that Miya is the only one to keep Kazehana in line), and she falls into a serious depression after Miya's collapse, which is lightened when Minato promises her that he will find a way to reunite Miya and Takehito.
+Her relationship with Miya is complex (it appears that Miya is the only one able to keep Kazehana in line), and she falls into a serious depression after Miya's collapse, which is lightened when Minato promises her that he will find a way to reunite Miya and Takehito.